 Analog Vs Digital Grunge Photography

 Grunge photography, also known as ‘lo-fi’, is often associated with the use of old lenses, toy lenses, and instant cameras.
-Since this kind of equipment gives the impression of low quality, it’s not so easy to replicate it with modern DSLRs and lenses.
-However, it’s possible to mimic most of these effects (like unusual color balance, vignettes, grain) using various editing apps or Lightroom and Photoshop for those who are into more serious post-processing.
+Since this kind of equipment gives the impression of low quality, it’s not easy to replicate it with modern DSLRs.
+However, it’s possible to mimic most of these effects using various editing apps or Lightroom and Photoshop for those who are into more serious post-processing.